Reykjavik Travel Information

 Service charges are included in bills and tipping is not expected in Iceland.

-Iceland is an extremely safe country to visit, the only threats being a low level of petty crime and rapidly changing weather conditions, which necessitate keeping a check if you are on the road.
+Iceland is an extremely safe country to visit, the only threats being a low level of petty crime and rapidly changing weather conditions, so keep an eye open if you are on the road.

 The international country code for Iceland is +354.
 The outgoing code is 00, followed by the relevant country code (e.g. 0044 for the United Kingdom).
 City/area codes are not in use.
 Note that Icelanders are listed by their first name in the telephone directory, not the last.
-GSM networks cover most of the island and there are roaming agreements with most international mobile phone companies.
-Iceland Telecom rents mobile phones to visitors.
-There are numerous Internet cafes around the country.
+Visitors can rent wifi hotspots.
+Wifi is easy to access, and free calls can be made using wifi connections.

 Become our Reykjavik Travel Expert